 goa Health

-Designing a personalized, evidence-based virtual AI assistant specifically for women with PCOS.
+Revamping and designing the onboarding process for goa Health. goa Health is a personalized, evidence-based virtual AI assistant specifically for women with PCOS.

 Role